Pinterest Moves Merchandise

-About Stephen WebsterMy blog is focused on sharing knowledge, leadership insights and fun so that you can have a better day and reap the benefits for your professional and personal life.
+About swebmanMy blog is focused on leadership insights, technology and eliminating complexity from business and life.
+I try to keep it relevant so that you can learn, use and enjoy .
 I write about topics that I find interesting.
 I hope you can find value in the humor, joy, fun, ideas, innovations, insights and trends that I will regularly share with you.

 Posted on May 22, 2012, in Business, Convergence, Life, Small Business, Technology and tagged FaceBook, Online shopping, Photo sharing, Pinterest, Shopify, Social network, Twitter, Wikipedia.
 Bookmark the permalink.
 1 Comment.